smith-nathanh/autoSWE/system/README.md

 # autoSWE

 AutoSWE is a system for producing entire code repositories from a PRD.md file.
-It is designed to produce the artifacts necessary for the [DevBench ](https://github.com/open-compass/DevBench) benchmark designed to evaluate the effectiveness of LLM-based code generation.
+It is designed to produce the artifacts necessary for the [DevBench ](https://github.com/open-compass/DevBench) benchmark which was established to evaluate the effectiveness of LLM-based code generation.
 It differs from typical evaluations of LLM-coding systems in that it is designed to evaluate the entire software engineering process, not just bug fixes or code completion.

 DevBench has five evaluation tasks: